 There are problems, no doubt — it’s a capital intensive business with a lot of debt, and their revenue growth may well reverse for a brief while if the economy continues to suffer, but electronic communications networks are not going to be less important in 2010 than they are in 2009, and Verizon arguable has the best one.

 I also thought about buying AT&T, since I consider that a strong bet, too, but I think Verizon is a bit sturdier and has better long-term growth potential and is a bit cheaper based on cash flow — AT&T has enjoyed some strong growth from the iPhone recently, and the rumblings about Apple ending the exlusive relationship when it expires next year have put some pressure on T, too.
 I don’t expect to see a Verizon iPhone, but Verizon Wireless seems to have done extremely well while rarely having the “hot” phone first.

 Things can always change, of course, but my expectation is that this will be a good time to enter the stock and start compounding those nice dividend payments from a low base — with the hope that they will, as they have for at least 25 years, continue to slowly raise that dividend.
 I plan to be patient with Verizon unless something dramatically changes my opinion of the business.--------------advertisement--------------

-Personal Capital is an advertiser with Stock Gumshoe, but Travis also uses it every day for his personal accounts and finds it invaluable.
-Here's what he said: "They offer a great (and genuinely FREE) 'second opinion' for your financial plan, but what I love most is their automated financial dashboard -- it will look at all your assets and debts, tally up your asset allocation, project where you'll be ...
+Personal Capital is an advertiser with Stock Gumshoe, but Travis also uses it every day.
+He says: "They offer a great (and genuinely FREE) 'second opinion' for your financial plan, but what I love most is their automated financial dashboard -- it will look at all your assets and debts, tally up your asset allocation, project where you'll be at retirement, ...